Yakifo/amqtt/readme.rst

     :alt: PyPI

-AMQTT
+aMQTT
 ======

-``AMQTT`` is an open source `MQTT`_ client and broker implementation.
+``aMQTT`` is an open source `MQTT`_ client and broker implementation.

-Built on top of `asyncio`_, Python's standard asynchronous I/O framework, AMQTT provides a straightforward API based on coroutines, making it easy to write highly concurrent applications.
+Built on top of `asyncio`_, Python's standard asynchronous I/O framework, aMQTT provides a straightforward API based on coroutines, making it easy to write highly concurrent applications.

 It was forked from `HBMQTT`_ after it was deprecated by the original author.